ImperialCollegeLondon/pyrealm/docs/source/users/demography/crown.md

 That is, the projected crown area is zero above the top of the stem, increases to the expected crown area at $z_max$ and is then constant to ground level.

-The projected leaf area $\tilde{A}_{cp}(z)$ models how the vertical distribution of leaf area within the crown is modified by the crown gap fraction $f_g$.
-This trait models how leaf gaps higher in the crown are filled by leaf area at lower heights: it does not change the profile of the crown but allows leaf area in the crown to be displaced downwards.
+The projected leaf area $\tilde{A}_{cp}(z)$ models how the vertical distribution of leaf area within the crown is modified by the crown gap fraction ($f_g$).
+This trait captures the relative canopy openness of different plant functional types.
+Some PFTs occupy a large space in the canopy but have relatively open crowns that let light pass down into canopy more.
+Other PFTs form compact crowns that are arranged a more closed surface.

+If we compare two PFTs that only differ in $f_g$, then they will have exactly the same projected crown areas at a given height, and this drives how the tree takes up space within the canopy.
+However the PFT with the larger $f_g$ will have a more open canopy, with leaf area over a wider vertical range within the canopy shape because of the increased openness of the canopy.
 When $f_g = 0$, the projected crown and leaf areas are identical, but as $f_g \to 1$ the projected leaf area is pushed downwards.

 The calculation of $\tilde{A}_{cp}(z)$ is defined as:

 $$